mkurz/deadbolt-2-guide/manuscript/09-integration-with-authentication-providers.md

 ~~~~~~~

 To manage the 401 use-case, we use the `beforeAuthCheck` method.
 Unlike `onAccessFailure`, this method allows for the possibility that everything is fine.
-It's perfectly reasonable to return an empty option from this method.
+It's perfectly reasonable to return an empty option from this method, indicating that no action should be taken and the request should continue unimpeded.

 {title="Doing nothing before a constraint is applied", lang=java}
 ~~~~~~~